bitmakerlabs/programming-101-day-1/README.md

 * Create an HTML skeleton for a page
 * Understand basic CSS selectors and properties
 * Add various styles to our page
-* Understand basic purpose of JavaScript
+* Understand basic purpose of JavaScript (prelude to day 2)
-* Why jQuery is useful
-* Add ability to handle browser events and manipulate elements on our page